mosip/documentation/docs/mobile-id-app-user-guide.md

 ## First launch of the app and initial setup

 1\.
-On the first launch, you will see a prompt asking you to `Allow MOSIP Resident App to access the device's location?` 2\.
+On the first launch, you will see a prompt asking you to `Allow MOSIP Resident App to access the device's location?`.

+2\.
 Tap **Allow** to continue.

 ![](\_images/mobile-app-allow-deny.jpeg)